Filipe Luís: Deportivo La Coruña

-Filipe Luís joined Deportivo de La Coruña in August 2006, with a buyout clause of $2.2 million.
+Filipe Luís joined Deportivo La Coruña in August 2006, with a buyout clause of $2.2 million.
 He did not have many opportunities in his first season, but his loan was extended for a further year with the same buy-out clause.
-In 2007–08, after first-choice Joan Capdevila's departure to Villarreal CF, he went on to establish himself as first-choice left-back.
+In 2007–08, after first-choice Joan Capdevila's departure to Villarreal, he went on to establish himself as first-choice left-back.

 On 10 June 2008, Filipe Luís was purchased and signed a five-year contract.
 During his debut season as a Deportivo player, he was the only outfield player in La Liga to appear in all 38 league games, scoring twice.

 On 23 January 2010, immediately after netting the first in a league game against Athletic Bilbao (an eventual 3–1 home win), Filipe Luís sustained a horrific injury to his right fibula after opposing goalkeeper Gorka Iraizoz landed on his leg – again, he had played all matches and minutes during the campaign, and the side stood fourth in the table.
-Amazingly, he returned to action just four months later, appearing in the second half of the 1–0 home victory over RCD Mallorca and being involved in the play which led to Riki's goal; the Galicians would eventually finish in the tenth position.
+Amazingly, he returned to action just four months later, appearing in the second half of the 1–0 home victory over Mallorca and being involved in the play which led to Riki's goal; the Galicians would eventually finish in the tenth position.